Catskill Mountain Railroad: Current Operations

-CMRR operates a variety of trains.
+CMRR operates a variety of trains as of 2024.
 The season begins with the Easter Bunny Express in the spring, with regular runs until Christmas of each year.
-Currently, in the summer, CMRR runs its Catskill Mountain Flyer, Twilight Limited and Ice Cream Sundays Train, and in the fall Fall Foliage and Pumpkin Express trains.
+In the summer, CMRR runs its Catskill Mountain Flyer, Twilight Limited and Ice Cream Sundays Train, and in the fall Fall Foliage and Pumpkin Express trains.
 From Thanksgiving to Christmas it runs Polar Express trains.

 Trains are powered by Alco RS-1 401 (ex-GMRC 401), and consist of six flatcars converted to passenger use; a refurbished caboose 675 (ex-PRR 477672); five ex-LIRR P72 coaches and former Norfolk and Western PM coach 1727.